binarykitchen/avconv/README.md

 # avconv

-Simply spawns an avconv process with any parameters and *streams* the result to you.
+Simply spawns an avconv process with any parameters and *streams* the result + conversion progress to you.
 Very small, fast, clean and does only this.

 It also keeps you informed about the progress by emitting events.
 That's a very unique function of this module.
+Link that with an UI and it will look flash.

 ## Installation